muchimi/JoystickGremlinEx/docs/overview.md

 It is essential to have the GremlinEx executable white listed in HIDHide so it sees the raw hardware devices.

-### Joystick curves
+### Axis curves

-GremlinEx can apply linear, cubic and bezier curves to an input to modify the response.
+GremlinEx can apply linear, cubic and bezier curves to an axis (linear) input to modify the input response, the output response, and both concurrently.
 Such curves are usually called response curves or sensitivity curves.
 Multiple curves can be applied to the same input, for example, a curve on the input itself, and a curve on the outputs.
 Curves applied to outputs are only applied to a particular mapping.
 Curves can be manipulated, and GremlinEx supports presets, both built-in and custom user.

 It generally is not appropriate to apply two response curves on the mapping side as that can lead to undesirable output values, so while it's possible, ensure the applied curves do not inadvertently produce undesirable data.

 While curves can be applied as a standalone mapping, it is recommended to apply curves directly to the vjoy remap action.
 One reason: this curve is applied to the merged axes.
 Execution at runtime is also faster as it avoids a step.

+Profile modes, states and condition let you control how and when curves are applied, so you can, for example, have two or three sensitivity settings for an axis output based on the state of input buttons on a hardware panel, or you can toggle them by pressing a button.

-### Joystick calibration
+### Axis calibration

 GremlinEx can apply calibrations to noisy joystick inputs to dampen the input received.
 The calibration can automatically detect the range of inputs and normalize it to min/max values, and adjust the center position as well.
 Calibrations apply to the device, and thus to all profiles.

 Rare: If you need to apply different calibrations to each device on a per profile basis, please use the response curve ex action.

-### Axis gating and processing
+### Axis gating and splitting

 GremlinEx supports several axis splitting tools, including the advanced Gated Axis that introduces the notion of gates (fixed points on an axis) and the ranges between them.
 Gates and ranges have their own trigger points.
 Gated axis is aware of when a gate is crossed, the direction the crossing happened, and if the current position is entering or exiting a range, outside a range, or within a range.